NYC Assault Defense Lawyer

 Assault can be considered in the 1st degree if it involves a “deadly weapon or dangerous instrument,” per the New York criminal code.
 A gun is certainly one example of such a weapon, although prosecutors can apply this language to anything capable of causing death or serious injury.

 The intent of the defendant will also be considered.
-A person who directly uses a blunt object to hit someone was quite likely attempting to render serious injury.
+A person who directly uses a blunt object to hit someone was quite likely attempting to cause serious injury.
 Even when the intent is not evident, 1st-degree assault can be the charge if the defendant’s actions were demonstrably reckless.
-A prime example would be a person that drives extremely fast (let’s say by going 60mph in a 20mph school zone) and hits someone.
+A prime example would be a person that drives extremely fast (let’s say by going 60 mph in a 20 mph school zone) and hits someone.
 The driver’s intent might not have been to cause serious injury, but serious injuries did happen and could have been reasonably foreseen.

 Finally, an assault that takes place within the context of committing a felony crime is eligible for 1st-degree classification.